sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 So, let's also tell the driver how wrong the ultimate answer can be.

 To do this, we require a python implementation of an `errors` module.
-At a high level, `errors` should tell the driver 1) what error metrics we care about for this application, and 2) a float value between 0 and 1 for each metric (0 is perfect, 1 is unacceptable.)
+At a high level, `errors` should tell the driver 1) what error metrics we care about for this application, and 2) a float value between 0 and 1 for each metric (0 is perfect, 1 is unacceptable).
-For `sum_to_n1`, let's define a single error metric that's the ratio between our new sum answer and the correct answer:
+For `sum_to_n`, let's define a single error metric that's the ratio between our new sum answer and the correct answer:

 ```
 # Provide the name of each metric we care about